This post originally appeared on VICE Canada

 At the elevators, an employee greeted me.
 "Good morning, sir!" the 20-something baby-faced hotel staffer said to me, gesturing toward the elevator before sending me on my way.
 "Please enjoy yourself," he said, quickly exiting as the doors closed.
 As I ascended, I took a moment to look at myself in the elevator's mirror.
 Surrounded by gold, flying to the top of one of the city's tallest buildings, and I didn't even have to press my own floor buttons.
 Probably the whitest I've ever felt in my life.

 Like the bar, America was also empty.
 The interior was quite plain—like a Cactus Club designed by investment bankers.
 White walls, black chairs, lots of natural light being obscured by awful fluorescent fixtures.
 As I went to take a photo, a server spotted me and tried to usher me in.
-I ducked out quickly in a moment of sheer awkwardness, and fingered the elevator button aggressively like I was trying to play QWOP for the first time.
+I ducked out quickly in a moment of sheer awkwardness, finger the elevator button aggressively like I was trying to play QWOP for the first time.

 Back downstairs, some more people had filled in the lobby.
 A few groups of women, and a handful of men, one of whom had a Make America Great Again hat on, were discussing the inauguration quite loudly.
 Thank god, I found my people.